You gave AI a simple task and it crushed it. You gave it a hard one and it fell apart. It’s not the AI. It’s the context you never gave it.

 A junior engineer sees ten solutions to every problem.
 All of them look promising.
 None of them are wrong.
 That’s the trap.

 Your AI works the same way.
 Ask it to refactor a service and it hands you five approaches.
 Each one technically valid.
 Each one ignoring the migration you ran last quarter, the integration that would break, the pattern your team already tried and killed.
-It’s not thinking.
+It’s not thinking like you would.
 It’s guessing with confidence.

 The difference isn’t intelligence.
 It’s context.
-Your AI has none.
+Your AI doesn’t have enough.

 You’re treating AI like a junior.
-Give it context and it stops being one.
+Give it enough context and it stops being one.

 Seeing code is not understanding your company